 Other Curriculum Areas

 We have specialist teachers for music, art and PE (and Spanish in KS2).
 Children have the opportunity to learn from teachers who are knowledgeable and enthusiastic about their subjects.
+Specialist teachers ensure that children receive high-quality tuition in their subject.
+An example of this can be found in Spanish, where we are currently the National Spanish Bee Champions.

 At Gladstone, we use a locally agreed syllabus to teach R.E.
 (Religious Education).